North Carolina vs. Tennessee: Odds, spread, over/under - November 29

 - Odds to win the national championship: +3000

-- North Carolina's national championship odds (+3000) place it 15th-best in the country, but according to computer rankings it is only 16th-best.
+- North Carolina's national championship odds (+3000) place it just 15th-best in college basketball, but according to computer rankings, it is 12th-best.

-- North Carolina's chances of winning the national championship, based on its odds, are 3.2%.
+- The implied probability of North Carolina winning the national championship, based on its +3000 moneyline odds, is 3.2%.

 Check out all the futures bets available at BetMGM!